Halloween in Sleepy Hollow

 Historical Society, 1 Grove Street, Tarrytown, NY 10591, 914-631-8374.

-Truth is stranger than fiction as you walk through the villages of Tarrytown and Sleepy Hollow.
+Truth is stranger than fiction as you walk through the villages of Tarrytown and Sleepy Hollow–and that says a lot for a place with a reputation for headless horsemen!
 Hear tales both spectral and earthly of the mystical and unexplained incidents of the area’s eerie and legendary past.
-Our past residents have left ghostly marks on the community, and a few of them may still linger nearby!
+Past residents have left ghostly marks on the community, and a few of them may still linger nearby!

 • October 2014 Dates: